-Because of the nature of RF welding machines and how they need to be uniquely reset for every new item they produce, this type of welding often works best when producing things in high volume.
+Because of the nature of radio frequency welding machines and how they need to be uniquely reset for every new item they produce, this type of welding often works best when producing things in high volume.
 This makes it an excellent asset when it comes to mass production.
-If, on the other hand, you’re looking to weld something on only a one-time basis, RF welding might not be the most practical choice.
+If, on the other hand, you’re looking to weld something on only a one-time basis, radio frequency welding might not be the most practical choice.

 What Are the Alternatives?

 When it comes to making these types of products for these types of industries, radio frequency welding is far from the only option available.

 There are several different ways you can join together these different layers of material to create the final product.
 These alternatives include: